Battle of Antrea: Whites

-The White Army in Antrea Front included the paramilitary White Guards, the Jäger troops and the Karelian Army.
-It was first commanded by colonel lieutenant Herman Wärnhjelm who was replaced in 12 February by captain Aarne Sihvo and Woldemar Hägglund as his staff officer.
+The White Army on the Antrea Front included the paramilitary White Guards, the Jäger troops and the Karelian Army.
+It was first commanded by colonel lieutenant Herman Wärnhjelm who was replaced on 12 February by captain Aarne Sihvo and Woldemar Hägglund as his staff officer.

 Reds

-The Red units were composed of the Red Guards from Vyborg area and further from the Uusimaa region of Southern Finland from Helsinki, Vantaa, Hyvinkää and Mäntsälä.
-Helsinki Red Guard included the famous Jyry Company, which was an elite squad composed of the members of the working-class athletes club Jyry Helsinki.
+The Red units were composed of the Red Guards from the Viipuri area and further from the Uusimaa region of Southern Finland, mainly from Helsinki, Vantaa, Hyvinkää and Mäntsälä.
+The Helsinki Red Guard included the famous Jyry Company, which was an elite squad composed of the members of the working-class athletes club Jyry Helsinki.
 Also a unit of the Women's Red Guard took part at the battle.
-The Russian volunteer brigades came from Saint Petersburg, Moscow and Siberia.
+The Russian volunteer brigades came from Petrograd, Moscow and Siberia.
 They all left the Antrea Front in late February as the armistice between Soviet Russia and the German Empire was broken and the troops were needed elsewhere.
 A group of Baltic Fleet sailors were still fighting later in March in Ahvola.

-The Reds were commanded from by the Red Guards general staff in Vyborg, but they also had a local base in Kavantsaari.
+The Reds were commanded by the Red Guards general staff in Viipuri, but they also had a local base in Kavantsaari.
 The commander-in-chief in Kavantsaari was the little-known factory worker A. Backman.
 Even his accurate identity is not clear, but Backman was presumably captured and then killed by the Whites in early May.

 The battles

-White retreat from Vyborg
+White retreat from Viipuri

-Three days before the start of the War, the Whites attempted to take Vyborg under their control but failed.
-The 300-men unit fled the town and headed south across the ice of Vyborg Bay to the small island of Venäjänsaari.
-26 January the Whites decided to head north of Vyborg to Antrea and meet their main forces.
+Three days before the start of the War, the Whites attempted to take Viipuri under their control but failed.
+The 300-men unit fled the town and headed south across the ice of Viipuri Bay to the small island of Venäjänsaari.
+On 26 January, the Whites decided to head north of Viipuri to Antrea and meet their main forces.
 The squad was now led by Adolf Aminoff, a 62-year-old retired colonel of the Russian Imperial Army.
-It crossed the Saint Petersburg railway in the village of Kämärä, where they had a clash with the Red Guards.
+It crossed the Petrograd railway in the village of Kämärä, where they had a clash with the Red Guards.
 The Battle of Kämärä is considered to be the first battle of the Finnish Civil War.
-After beating the Reds by the Kämärä station, the Whites ambushed a Red train on its way from Saint Petersburg to Finland.
+After beating the Reds by the Kämärä station, the Whites ambushed a Red train on its way from Petrograd to Finland.
 The so-called ″Great Gun Train″ was carrying a large cargo of rifles, artillery pieces and ammunition.
-It was escorted by a squad of 400 members of the Saint Petersburg Finnish Red Guard commanded by brothers Jukka and Eino Rahja.
+It was escorted by a squad of 400 members of the Petrograd Finnish Red Guard commanded by the brothers Jukka and Eino Rahja.
 The train stopped by the station and was surprised by the Whites.
 After the Reds got their machine guns into shooting positions, the Whites fled Kämärä and continued their journey towards Antrea.
-The battles in Kämärä ended up with 18 killed Whites and up to 30 killed Reds.
+The battles in Kämärä ended with 18 killed Whites and up to 30 killed Reds.
 The Whites finally reached Antrea in 28 January.
-The local White Guards had taken the railway stations of Kavatsaari and Hannila a day earlier.
+The local White Guards had taken the railway stations of Kavantsaari and Hannila a day earlier.